 Editor's note: This IE contains information provided by the AIoT device that can be translated by the network to a globally unique AIoT device permanent identifier.
 The information and coding of the IE is FFS awaiting available normative specification.

-7.2.7 Authentication response parameter

-The purpose of the authentication response parameter information element is to provide the network with the authentication response calculated in the AIoT device.

-The Authentication response parameter information element is coded as shown in figure 7.2.7-1 and table 7.2.7-1.

-The Authentication response parameter is a type 3 information element with TBD octets length.
-In an AIoT authentication challenge, the response calculated in the AIoT device is TBD octets in length, and is placed in the Authentication response parameter information element.